Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived vampire.
-Be precise, be thorough, and for the love of all that is holy, be clear.
-Future you (and your colleagues) will thank you (and maybe even offer you blood…or at least a coffee)."**
+- **Pro Tip:**  Before wrestling a coding problem for hours,  Google it (or Bing it, we don't judge!).
+You're not reinventing the wheel; you're probably just reinventing a slightly wonky, square-shaped wheel that someone else already perfected.
+Save yourself the frustration and learn from the collective wisdom of the internet's coding ninjas.
+(And if you *still* can't find it, *then* you can start wrestling.)

 ---

-### 📅 Last Updated: 2025-03-23 01:25
+### 📅 Last Updated: 2025-03-23 08:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!